MartinatorTime/vaultwarden/README.md

 - **Auto-Deployment**: Vaultwarden is automatically deployed on the Fly.io platform, making it easy to run your own self-hosted password manager.

-- **Automatic Backups**: Backups of your Vaultwarden data and SQL are each day created and stored on GitHub Releases, ensuring the safety of your data.
+- **Automatic Backups**: Backups of your Vaultwarden data and SQL are each day created and stored on GitHub Releases and Backblaze R2 Bucket, ensuring the safety of your data.

 - **Auto delete old release files**: Github action automatic delete old release files older that set days.